 An all-in-one travel app where you can book your flights, hotel and car rental.
 Unlike its competitors, this is a great app for researching flights and finding travel deals because it includes budget carriers.
 There are no booking fees or hidden charges, just the best prices for your travels.

 Most people are familiar with Airbnb, but it’s a nice app to have on hand when you need a break from hosteling and would like to treat yourself to a few more comforts of home.
-If you are traveling in a group of two or more, Airbnb is often cheaper than staying in a hostel or hotel and you can find some really unique places to stay!
+If you are travelling in a group of two or more, Airbnb is often cheaper than staying in a hostel or hotel and you can find some really unique places to stay!
 Who knows, maybe staying in a beachfront cabin or cliff-side villa will be the highlight of your entire trip!
 Another relatively new feature is ‘Airbnb Experiences’ where you can explore a new region on a local-led excursion like hiking to hot springs or going on a brewery crawl.

-This app is great for finding a last minute deal on a hotel.
+This app is great for finding a last-minute deal on a hotel.
 Plans changed?
-Check Hotel Tonight for a last minute reservation.
+Check Hotel Tonight for a last-minute reservation.
 Or skip the budget accommodation for a night and score a hotel deal!
 You can save your favourite hotels, manage your bookings and make reservations up to 100 days in advance.

 Nine years ago Ayngelina decided to take a career break with a one-way ticket to Mexico.
-Since then her foodie inspired adventures have taken her to enjoy amazing dishes all over the world.
+Since then her foodie-inspired adventures have taken her to enjoy amazing dishes all over the world.
 She is currently based in Havana writing an independent travel guide to Cuba.
 Check it out here: Bacon is Magic.

 Zapya is a handy app for transferring files without an Internet connection.
 No Wifi?
 No problem, transfer files between Andriod, iPhone, and PC without using mobile data.
 Transfer music files or share pictures with friends you meet while on the road.
 Using Zapya is easy and free!